andrew-pa/andrew-pa.github.io/posts/cavern-report-1/post.md

 The Cavern project got its start after I had taken about a six-month break from working on `k`.
 I had become disillusioned with the monolith design and the heaps of spaghetti it had created, seasoned with an unhealthy dose of Rust `async` complexity.[^1]
-At some point, one of my friends was telling me that they were starting an OS project, which got me thinking about it again.
+At some point, one of my friends was telling me that they were starting an OS project, which got me thinking about it again and what I might do differently.
-This caused me to write a [document](https://github.com/andrew-pa/cavern/blob/main/spec/README.md), maybe a manifesto of sorts, that explained how things would be different this time.
+This caused me to write a [document](https://github.com/andrew-pa/cavern/blob/main/spec/README.md), maybe a manifesto of sorts, that explained my vision for architecting a more organized operating system project.
 I was heavily inspired by the sans-IO philosophy, and particularly [this blog post about it](https://www.firezone.dev/blog/sans-io), which introduced the policy/mechanism distinction.
 This document eventually led to some rudimentary design specifications, which my friend helped revise.
 I was starting to feel a lot more optimistic about the project, so I started an implementation, which I have been working on for the last year or so, on and off.